sukirtharajan18/aveersweb_feasiblity/README.md

 # aveersweb_feasiblity

-A new Flutter project.
+A project to analyze the feasiblity of Aveers website in flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter web application.

 A few resources to get you started if this is your first Flutter project: